samboy/ChessVariantResearch/TurtleShell/TurtleShellGo/README.md

 - In “config”, choose a “custom” pattern
 - Copy and paste the suitable JSON file for the desired grid size

+Note that one can only play on the vertices.
+Experimentation by others shows that a Komi of 6.5 is probably the best Komi to compensate for the first move advantage, regardless of board size.

 ---

 The best discussion about Go on other boards is probably